estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

 [Learn more about capture definitions.](../../../concepts/captures.md#pull-captures)

-## MySQL on managed cloud platforms
+## MariaDB on managed cloud platforms

-In addition to standard MySQL, this connector supports cloud-based MySQL instances on certain platforms.
+In addition to standard MariaDB, this connector supports cloud-based MariaDB instances on certain platforms.

 ### Amazon RDS

-You can use this connector for MySQL instances on Amazon RDS using the following setup instructions.
+You can use this connector for MariaDB instances on Amazon RDS using the following setup instructions.
-For Amazon Aurora, see [below](#amazon-aurora).

 Estuary recommends creating a [read replica](https://aws.amazon.com/rds/features/read-replicas/) in RDS for use with Flow; however, it's not required.